Drifter-Supremo/mindful-inkwell-journal/memory-bank/progress.md

 ## Recently Resolved Issues

+- Date filtering improvements:
+  - Fixed "Last Month" filter to correctly show entries from the previous calendar month instead of the last 30 days
+  - Updated "Last Year" filter to show entries from the previous calendar year instead of the last 365 days
+  - Fixed a bug where clicking the "Last Year" filter would cause a JavaScript error due to variable scope issues
+  - Improved documentation in the code to clearly explain the behavior of each filter
 - Deployment preparation:
   - Created Vercel configuration file (vercel.json)
   - Set up serverless function for poem generation